stellar/js-stellar-wallets/plans/plugintests.md

 these handlers, and they might be difficult to generically test.)

-My idea is for each plugin type to have a function that runs a gamut of tests on the plugins, and outputs either `true` if the plugin is valid, or throws an error if the plugin is not.
+My idea is for each plugin type to have a function that runs a gamut of tests on the plugins, and resolves a promise if the plugin is valid, or rejects with an error object if the plugin is not.

 Another option is to output one test function for each plugin function, but that seems tedious to implement.